 - 24 ounces of cream cheese, softened to room temperature

 - 1 tablespoon vanilla extract

 - ½ teaspoon salt

 - Preheat oven to 350°F.

-- Set cream cheese and Unsalted Plugrá Butter out to soften.
+- Set cream cheese and butter out to soften.

 - Spray three 8-inch baking pans generously with nonstick spray.

-- In the bowl of a stand mixer, combine sugar, brown sugar, and vegetable oil and mix until smooth.
+- In the bowl of a stand mixer or a large bowl with a hand mixer, combine sugar, brown sugar, and vegetable oil and mix until smooth.

 - Add eggs to sugar mixture one at a time, mixing until uniform.